venta380/Leptidea-Genome-size-scripts/README.md

 # plots_generator.R
 This is the R script that contains the code that estimates the genome size from the K-mer histogram.
 It uses the above mentioned files within its pipeline.
 Dependencies: R libraries ggplot2, ggfortify, cluster, grid

+# genome_size_newdata_trimmed_K17_subsample_1.zip
+Raw outputs and preprocessing .histo files for each sample with R script and unscaled genome sizes.